-Roads Accredited conflicts with c other road

-operator with an uses including

-extensive safety buses, maximu

-management system in permitted size

-place for environmental and hours of o

-and OH&S and has an The Guidelines

-impeccable safety record stipulate maxim

-with no incidents. permitted spee

-6) As owners living on the limits along with

-property we also have a safety measure -

-vested interest in quality restricting hear •

-of life for ourselves and from the road •

-our neighbours.
-We school bus dro p off and

-believe this small scale collection time s.

-extractive industry can be 6.
-The Shire can c onsider an

-managed with minimal application for an

-impact. extractive indu stry on any

-7) Living in a rural area we lot zoned 'Rura l' as an

-are aware of the bush fire extractive indu stry is

-risk and the enforcement classified as an 'A'

-of machinery bans during (Advertising) la ind use

-summer months. under the Sche

-Naughton's Earthmoving 7.
-All on site activ vities

-is a Main Roads would be subje

-Accredited operator with works bans du

-an extensive safety bushfire seaso •

-management system in 8.
-The site adjoin

-place for environmental which is vested

-and OH&S and has an purpose of ext

-impeccable safety record industries inclu

-with no incidents. •

-Requirements' rather
+6) Roads Accredited operator with an extensive safety management system in place for environmental and OH&S and has an impeccable safety record with no incidents.
+As owners living on the property we also have a vested interest in quality of life for ourselves and our neighbours.
+We believe this small scale extractive industry can be managed with minimal impact.
+6. conflicts with other road uses including school buses, maximum permitted size of vehicles and hours of operation.
+The Guidelines also stipulate maximum permitted speed limit limits along with other safety measures including restricting heavy vehicles from the road during school bus drop off and collection times.
+The Shire can consider an application for an extractive industry on any of machinery bans during summer months.
+Naughton's Earthmoving is a Main Roads Accredited operator with an extensive safety management system in place for environmental and OH&S and has an (Advertising) land use under the Scheme.
+All on site activities would be subject to hot works bans during the bushfire season.
+The site adjoins a Reserve which is vested for the purpose of extractive impeccable safety record with no incidents. industries including 'Gravel' and 'Government Requirements' rather

 8) There is a 20m buffer zone between the reserve and the excavation site.
 Again, this is a small venture with minimal impact on wildlife and flora.
-9) Rehabilitation is progressive with an area of .7ha being excavated at any one time.
-9. than for environmental conservation purposes.
+9) Rehabilitation is progressive with an area of .7ha being excavated at any one time. than for environmental conservation purposes.
 Therefore a study into the impacts upon native flora and fauna within adjoining reserve was not required.
-The proponent is required to rehabilitate the site sequentially over the 10 year period in accordance with the Shire's Extractive Industries Local Law 2008.
+9. The proponent is required to rehabilitate the site sequentially over the 10 year period in accordance with the Shire's Extractive Industries Local Law 2008.
 A recommended condition of approval requires the payment of a bond which would be released once the site has been rehabilitated to the Shire's satisfaction.
-There are 12 existing extractive industry licences currently active in the Shire of Northam.
+10. There are 12 existing extractive industry licences currently active in the Shire of Northam.
 3 Andrea McCandlish Property Affected: 330 Jennapullin Road, Southern Brook I have a number of concerns about this proposal given the close proximity of the site of the sand pit to my residence.
-These concerns include: Noise - in ordinary weather conditions, the noise of the Noise, Dust, Amenity, Traffic Movements, Condition of Jennapullin Road As this pit is of very small scale and is demarcated by a demarcated loading zone there will be no need for reverse beacons.
-1. 2.
+These concerns include: 1.
+Noise - in ordinary weather conditions, the noise of the Noise, Dust, Amenity, Traffic Movements, Condition of Jennapullin Road 1) As this pit is of very small scale and is demarcated by a demarcated loading zone there will be no need for reverse beacons.
 Please refer to the above comments regarding noise impacts.
 Please refer to the above comments regarding dust impacts.